-Keep your crew up – Do something nice for your crew.
-Then buy a helium balloon and keep it in the backroom as a reminder that when it deflates, you have to do something nice for your crew again.
+Keep your crew up – Do something nice for your sales staff.
+Then buy a helium balloon and keep it in the backroom as a reminder that when it deflates, you must do something nice for your workers again.

-When January hits, and your retail store is like a ghost town, you will long for the busy days when you missed lunch, when you jumped up and down because you blew your store goal away, and when you made someone else's holiday.
+When January hits, and your retail store is like a ghost town, you will long for the busy days when you missed lunch, jumped up and down because you blew your store goal away, and made someone else's holiday.

 That's when you start looking for new managerial positions for staff who pitched in and delivered excellent customer satisfaction.